MelanieLinares/portfolio-new/site/content/post/increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

   - ux
 technology: Manual auditing, Triaging of issues, User Interface Design, Documentation
 duration: 2 months
-introheading: Creating a plan for usability and accessibility
+introheading: Creating a plan for usability & accessibility
 preview_intro: The North Carolina Department of Transportation (NCDOT) had a website redesign in 2018.
 I conducted an audit which found accessibility issues with the website individual pages and components.
 As a government agency the sites needed to meet a higher standard than the currently met WCAG 2.0 A (single A) level.
 preview_tools: UX, NVDA, WCAG/ARIA
 introbody: >-